E official logo E

 Growth Trajectory and Initiatives

-Historical Growth: Eni's historical growth has been driven by its upstream production, downstream operations, and strategic acquisitions.
-In recent years, there has been a noticeable shift towards investing in and growing its renewable energy portfolio.
+Historical Growth: Historically, Eni's growth has been driven by its exploration and production activities and expansion into new markets.
+In recent years, there has been a strategic shift towards investing in renewable energy and decarbonization technologies to align with global energy transition trends.
+Revenue and profit growth have been subject to commodity price cycles.

 Summary